TondinL/KR---PE/reichenbach/README.md

 ### 7. Solution

+- a.
+If we consider that 10M are fixed among the 4 enterprises, we remain with 10M to invest.
+For each million we can choose each of the 4 different options, so we have 4^10 = 1048576 different strategies.
+- b.
+Given the assumption that at least 3 must be backed, but onche we invest in one of the 4, we need to respect the minimum stake constraint,  we have 4 different outcomes, where al 4 are backed, the 1 with minimum stake at 1M remains uncovered, and same for the 2M, 3M and 4M.
+For each of this we can can reason as above and consider the minimum stakes as fixed and reason only on the other millions.
+We get: <br> 4^10 + 3^11 + 3^12 + 3^13 + 3^14 = 8134456 different strategies.

 ### 8. The Coding Conundrum of Scotland Yard
 Holmes probes a cryptography school where 100 agents study 3 courses—Java, C++, Python—under Lestrade’s watch:
 Java: 27 agents; C++: 28; Python: 20.